-Where we Go at Red Village
+Where We Go at Red Village

 “And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.’” – Matthew 28:12-20
+And behold, I am with you always, to the end of the age.’” – Matthew 28:18-20

 This passage is commonly known as the Great Commission, and it applies to every Christian and, therefore, every local church.
 At Red Village Church, we take this commission seriously as we seek to go and spread the good news of the Gospel and make passionate disciples of Jesus Christ both locally and globally.

-One way that Red Village goes locally is through service in the church.
+One way that Red Village members can "go" locally is through service in the church.
 Serving in the church is certainly going in the sense that every volunteer on a Sunday morning is contributing to the spread of the Gospel.
 Whether it is working with children, playing music, or serving coffee, every volunteer is aiding RVC to spread the message of the wooden cross and the empty tomb.
 If you would like to learn more about serving opportunities at Red Village, please click here.

 RVC also goes locally through our Villages.
 Villages are RVC’s small-group ministry and a key part of small groups is to serve together.
 If you would like to know more about Villages, please visit our Connect page.